 To manage Api Keys, click "Settings", then choose "Api Keys".

-Api Keys are used to manage access keys and shared secrets used to authenticate inbound requests when applications (rather than users) access Nucleus endpoints.
-The search feeder uses an Api Key to authenticate when retrieving page content for the search index, and other Nucleus extensions can use Api Keys to authenticate applications which use their functionality.
+The Api Keys editor is used to manage access keys and shared secrets.
+Api Keys may be used to authenticate inbound requests when applications (rather than users) access Nucleus endpoints.
+The search feeder uses an Api Key to identify itself when retrieving page content for the search index, and other Nucleus extensions or external applications can use Api Keys to authenticate themselves when sending a request to Nucleus.